Nevada-Bioinformatics-Center/EPSCoR-Microbiome-Pathway/docs/wiki.md

 #### 2. Choose an Environment Engine

-The user must also specify how software dependencies are managed.
-There are two main options:
+The user must also specify how software dependencies are managed by selecting an engine toggle.
+Currently, there are four main options:

 - **conda**: Uses separate Conda environments for each process (recommended for local runs or as a backup when containers fail).
-- **containers**: Uses separate container images for reproducibility.

-When selecting `containers`, the user must choose a container engine toggle.
-There are three options:

 - **docker**: For Docker containers.
 - **singularity**: For Singularity containers (recommended for most HPCs).
 - **apptainer**: For Apptainer containers (alternative to Singularity).